-DBT, however, is slightly different in its approach to addressing patient’s views as compared to other therapeutic interventions included in the CBT classification; it provides patients with a mixture of traditional problem-solving strategies as well as acceptance strategies.
+Dialectical Behavioral Therapy (DBT), is a mode of psychotherapy that addresses patient’s views as compared to other therapeutic interventions included in the CBT classification; it provides patients with a mixture of traditional problem-solving strategies as well as acceptance strategies.

 This means that patients are encouraged to accept the issues, situations, or relationships that they define as negative rather than deny that they exist or ignore the problematic issues they present.

 This therapeutic method also focuses on helping the patient to understand the thoughts that govern their actions.
 It is commonly used to treat those suffering from multiple issues or disorders (e.g., substance abuse and behavioral issues like ADHD or mental health disorders like depression, anxiety, eating disorders).